kuanyewleong/FAR-CM-Visualization-Tools-for-Face-ReID/README.md

 - Similarity score histograms (raw counts & normalized densities)

+## 📬 Key Objectives of this Work
+- Built to support evaluations where detection → recognition pipelines can introduce error propagation, and where score distributions matter for choosing operating points.

 ## ✨ Features
 - Multi-file ingestion & reindexing
     Concatenates multiple GT and prediction JSONs by reindexing frame IDs with offsets so sequences don’t collide.